ringoid/api/auth-api.md

     {
         "accessToken":"adasdasd-fadfs-sdffd",
-        "safeDistanceInMeter":0,
+        "safeDistanceInMeter":0, //default value is 0
-        "pushMessages":true,
+        "pushMessages":true,     //default value is false
-        "pushMatches":true,
+        "pushMatches":true,      //default value is false
         "pushLikes":"EVERY"      //possible values NONE/EVERY/10_NEW/100_NEW
     }

-    all parameters are required
+    accessToken and pushLikes are required params

  Response Body: